 One valuable charge controller feature is the so-called battery temperature sensor.
 This requires the use of a special wire lead that attaches to both the battery and the controller.
 This feature automatically adjusts or compensates the charge voltage based upon the temperature of the battery.
 A cooler battery requires a higher charge voltage whereas a warmer battery requires a lower charge voltage.
 Applying the proper charge voltage improves battery performance and life, and minimizes battery maintenance.
 Obviously, this feature is particularly valuable for RVs with outside battery compartments and not so much for those compartments that are found inside.

-In RV applications there are basically two types of deep cycle batteries from which to choose: Flooded, lead-acid (or wet cell for short) and Absorbed Glass Mat (AGM) (yes, Gel-Cell batteries are technically a third alternative, but in my opinion these shouldn’t be considered as they don’t work well in RV deep cycle environments).
+In RV applications there are basically three types of deep cycle batteries from which to choose: Flooded, lead-acid (or wet cell for short), Absorbed Glass Mat (AGM), and Lithium Iron Phosphate (LiFePo4).
+Yes, Gel-Cell batteries are technically a fourth alternative, but in my opinion these shouldn’t be considered as they don’t work well in RV deep cycle environments.
 Let’s take a closer look at each:

 Wet Cell Battery: These are the cheapest and most common batteries found in the market today, and are available in numerous sizes.
 You can’t go wrong with wet cell batteries, but the big negative with them is that they need periodic maintenance and proper charging.
 Overcharging can boil out the electrolyte in them and warp the plates, while under charging will leave sulfate on the plates which reduces storage capacity.
 The maintenance consists of periodic gravity checks using an hydrometer, periodic equalization charges to remove sulfate from the individual battery plates, and careful monitoring of electrolyte levels to make sure the plates are covered (make sure to use distilled water only when maintaining electrolyte levels).
 All things considered, wet cell batteries work great and are well worth the cost.
 With proper care and maintenance, they will provide many years of reliable service.